-Ever sat down and wondered “where does my money go?”
+Have you ever sat down and wondered “where does my money go?”
 The answer is simple.
 Taxes.
-It’s no surprise to many Canadians that taxes take a large chunk of their paycheque – but they might be surprised at the exact amount.
-A recent report from the Fraser Institute stated that the average Canadian pays a whopping 42% of their income to the government in one form or another.
+It’s no surprise to many Canadians that taxes take a large chunk of their paycheque, but they might be surprised at the exact amount.
+A recent report from the Fraser Institute stated that the average Canadian pays a whopping 42% of his or her income to the government in one form or another.

-Stunningly, the 42% figure is more than what is spent on food, shelter and clothing combined – and this ratio appears to be getting worse.
-The report pointed out that this percentage of income going to taxes has increased from 33.5% in 1961 as the average family’s tax bill rose over 1,800% in the last 50 years.
+This figure is more than what is spent on food, shelter and clothing combined, and this ratio appears to be getting worse.
+The report pointed out that the percentage of income going to taxes has increased from 33.5% in 1961 to 42% today, as the average family’s tax bill has risen over 1,800% in the last 50 years.

 “With more money going to the government, families have less to spend on things they care about, to save for education and retirement, and to pay down household debt,” says Lammam.